michael-lazar/goodvibes/README.md

 Flash is no longer a popular media format, but I think that in this case it adds a lo-fi charm.
 Minimal navigation controls are provided to switch between songs.

-The server is hosted @ https://chill-out.herokuapp.com/.
-The hosted version does not contain all of the videos because Heroku has a 300MB limit on the size of the repository.
+This server is hosted @ http://goodvibes.mozz.us/

+It's also on heroku @ https://chill-out.herokuapp.com/.
+The Heroku version does not contain all of the videos because Heroku has a 300MB limit on the size of the repository.

 ![screenshot](resources/good_vibes.png)